 Complete with shiny brownish-burgundy countertops circa 1970.

 Initially when Grunt Labor and I did a “lazy job” of redoing this space, I painted the countertop.
-I knew good and well it would end up scratching off, but I didn’t really care because I was pregnant and just wanted to lounge around in my fold-out lawn chair and eat chocolate while I still had a good excuse.
+I knew good and well it would end up scratching off, but I didn’t really care because I was pregnant and just wanted to lounge around in my fold-out lawn chair and eat chocolate while I still had a good excuse to do so.

-A few months back when I really committed to overhauling this space, I knew I couldn’t leave the countertops as they were.
+A few months back when I really committed to overhauling this space, I knew I couldn’t leave the countertop as it was.
 I had lots of ideas – I would clad it all in pallet wood, or 1 x 4s, or pleather with nailhead trim…..
 Then, I had a better idea, I wanted to make it look like soap stone.
 I would paint it black, then come back with a tiny paintbrush and maybe add some grayish-whiteish veining.

 Pssssshhhhhh…..As if I actually have the patience for all that.